iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 ## Live tracking

 Get insight into the training process of your models with live tracking of metrics.
-Add checkpoints to your training stage, and the plots will automatically be updated.
+As soon as your metrics change, your plots will be updated automatically.

 <video controlslist="nodownload" preload="metadata" autoplay muted loop
 style="width:100%;"><source src="/uploads/images/2022-06-14/live-metrics.mp4" type="video/mp4">